 I was fortunate to complete a four day ride before the Covid shutdown to explore the Noto peninsular, a lesser seen part of Japan where the cherry blossoms were in bloom.

-This is my 6th ride of Northern Thailand and still I am finding new amazing roads and having great time.
+This is my 6th ride of Northern Thailand and still I am finding new amazing roads and having a great time.

 I decided to try a very late autumn ride south to Kyushu with a cruise back via ocean ferry.